JAAR91/weatherapp/README.md

-# JS TO-DO List
+# Weather App

-In this project, we build a task pae project and I made use of the following:
+This project includes a weather app that allows you to get the current weather conditions of the city you type on the search box.
+The project includes:

 - DOM Manipulation with JavaScript
 - Webpack